Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Bills stats and trends

-- Buffalo is 5-0 against the spread and 4-0 overall in games when it puts up more than 31.4 points.
+- When Buffalo puts up more than 31.4 points, it is 5-0 against the spread and 4-0 overall.

-- The Bills have turned the ball over three more times (8 total) than the Jets have forced a turnover (5) this season.
+- This year, the Bills have turned the ball over eight times, three more than the Jets' takeaways (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Jets.